mdundek/multipaas/documentation/INSTALL.md

 - Build Vagrant boxes required for the `control-plane` and `host-node` environements
 - Install Vagrant base boxes on `control-plane` and `host-node` environements
 - Resolve dependencies for the `host-node` components upfront

-> PLEASE NOTE: Even if you intend on installing `MultiPaaS` in an online environement, this step is required.

-MultiPaaS uses Vagrant to build everything.
-This will keep your build machine clean and ensure that the build outcomes are compatible with the target runtimes.
-The only components that will be installed locally on your machine are VirtualBox & Vagrant (if not already present).
-Everything else will happen inside VMs.

 Lets start by cloning the repository on a `CentOS / RedHat 8` or `Ubuntu 18.04` machine: